-"Intimate parts" means the genitalia, anus, groin, breast, or buttocks of any person.
+"Intimate parts" means the genitalia, anus, groin, breast, or buttocks of any person, or the chest of a child under the age of 15.

 "Mental incapacity" means the condition of the complaining witness existing at the time of an offense under this article, which prevents the complaining witness from understanding the nature or consequences of the sexual act involved in such offense and about which the accused knew or should have known.